best-practice-and-impact/platform-maturity-model/README.md

 This is a **draft** model that draws on [the RAP miminum viable product definition](https://github.com/best-practice-and-impact/rap_mvp_maturity_guidance/blob/master/Reproducible-Analytical-Pipelines-MVP.md), [the Duck Book guidance for good practices in analysis and research](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html) and [the current industry standard - indernal development platforms](https://internaldeveloperplatform.org/).

+The model discusses different types of analysis environment.
+We define these as:
+-	Development: For developing production analysis pipelines (RAP).
+No access to sensitive data, but open access to public internet via department's proxy.
+- Production and user acceptance testing (UAT): Environments for running production analysis pipelines with sensitive data.
+-	Exploratory: For carrying out exploratory analysis with sensitive data.

 ## Minimum requirements

 Access to all supported versions of [Python](https://endoflife.date/python) and [R](https://developer.r-project.org/)